Hydroxychloroquine

 Patients with coronavirus disease 2019 (COVID-19) had significantly low zinc levels in comparison to healthy controls.
 Zinc deficient patients developed more complications (70.4% vs 30.0%, p = 0.009).
 Zinc deficient COVID-19 patients had a prolonged hospital stay (7.9 vs 5.7 days, p = 0.048).

-At least since March 2020 there was knowledge of zinc deficiency in COVID-19 patients which resulted in more complications and prolonged hospital stay.
-One would expect an organization like the World Health Organization (WHO) to bring an end to zinc deficiency as soon as possible.
+So one would expect an organization like the World Health Organization to bring an end to zinc deficiency as soon as possible, zinc supplements are very cheap and easy.
 But after a search on the WHO COVID-19 information page here's what it provides about zinc...

 FACT: Vitamin and mineral supplements cannot cure COVID-19